mecperspicace/mecperspicace/README.md

-# Hi there👋, I'm Gabriel MERCIER,
+# Hi there👋, I'm Gabriel MERCIER :
 ### - 💬 I'm 14 years old and I'm tenth grade.
 I'm in Reims, at Roosevelt.
 ### - 🔭 I’m currently working on a personal website and a minecraft server, we are looking for a java developper to help us!
 If you'r interested, dm me on instagram, twitter, discord.
 ### - 🌱 I’m currently learning html/css/javascript and I'm good at Java, Python and Linux!